Vaguery/CargoBot-ruby/readme.md

 ## Quirks

 - There may be an inconsistency with the original game's notion of height limits and how they work.
-I'm checking into this.
+In particular, whether a box can be placed "one above" maximum height, as long as the claw "cradles it" and doesn't move away.
+That is, we know the claw can topple an overheight stack if it approaches from the side; I don't know if there are conditions where a claw is *over* an overheight stack, and will topple it if it moves *away* from it without grabbing the top block....

 - It is possible to reach a goal *when a box is still in the claw*.
 As far as I can tell, this may be possible in the original game as well.
 So for instance you can make `[[:r, :y], [], []]` into `[[], [:r], []]` and "win".